Sword-of-Moonlight/docs-of-moonlight/source/docs/editor/ff/map-mpx-file-format.md

     MPX_VERTEX_BLOCK vertexBlock;  // These vertices are shared by every single mesh in the MPX.
     MPX_MESH_MSX meshes[];         // Variable.
 There are as many meshes as there are -USED- tiles in MPX_WORLD.
-    MHM_LAYOUT collisionMeshes[];  // Variable.
-There are as many collision meshes as there are unique tiles in MPX_WORLD.
-} MPX_LAYOUT;
+    MPX_MHM_BLOCK mhmBlock;        // Variable. depends on number of mhms } MPX_LAYOUT;
 ```